Date of Award:

 The subjects were also asked to comment on what they thought were the most favorable characteristics of the course and what they thought were the least favorable characteristics of the course.
 The favorable comment listed most frequently by control subjects pertained to the slow group pace.
 They explained that it was the slow pace, coupled with a very understanding instructor, which enabled them to learn mathematics which they had missed in high school.
 However, it was also the slow group pace which drew the most number of control subjects' responses as to what they liked least about the course.
 The favorable comment listed most frequently by the subjects who learned from programed texts pertained to the opportunity the programed texts had provided for each student to progress at his own rate.
 The unfavorable comment listed most frequently by the programed learning group pertained to no teacher-student interaction and no class discussion when programed texts were used.

-White, Charles C., "The Use of Programmed Texts for Remedial Mathematics Instruction in College" (1969).
+White, Charles C., "The Use of Programed Texts for Remedial Mathematics Instruction in College" (1969).
 All Graduate Theses and Dissertations.
 2906.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .